From Context to Intent: Reasoning-Guided Function-Level Code Completion: Evaluation

-Recent work on code completion has increasingly focused on repository-level completion, where the goal is to leverage broader project context beyond a single file.
-A prominent line of research adopts retrieval-augmented generation (RAG) techniques to improve completion quality by retrieving relevant code modules from other files in the same repository.
-These methods typically identify cross-file dependencies based on the preceding code and incorporate them into the input prompt.
+Recent work on code completion has increasingly focused on repository-level completion, where the goal is to leverage project context beyond a single file.
+A prominent line of research adopts retrieval-augmented generation (RAG) to improve completion quality by retrieving relevant code modules from other files in the same repository.
+These methods typically identify cross-file dependencies based on the preceding code and incorporate them into the input prompt~\cite{zhang2023repocoder,cheng2024draco,wu2024repoformer}.
 To ensure broader applicability, we additionally evaluate our method under an RAG setting that incorporates cross-file context.
 In particular, we aim to examine whether our reasoning-based intention inference complements retrieval-based methods and can provide additional improvements when used together.
 As shown in the RAG setting columns of Table~\ref{tab:rq1}, all models and generation variants benefit from RAG, with baseline CodeBLEU scores increasing by 1–3 points.
 More importantly, our model maintains a consistent advantage—for example, on DevEval, reasoning-based CodeLlama-13B improves CodeBLEU from 42.10 (direct) to 50.74, and EditSim from 45.26 to 52.36.
 These margins are comparable to those in the in-file setting, indicating that our structured reasoning remains effective even when augmented with cross-file dependencies.